‹ Back to Insights

 In response, the manufacturer began determining what it would take to switch to a new cleaning method, which meant showing the FDA that the new approach was at least as good as the old one.
 This required the device manufacturer to know how many and what type of checks they had to perform to demonstrate conformance to the various standards.

 Brighton Science worked with the manufacturer to develop a customized test plan to help answer questions about the wash process and validate part cleanliness.
 The test plan showed the customer that as many as 50 variables could impact wash quality.
-The experts at Brighton Science helped them establish surface quality measurements using the Surface Analyst that, when the new wash system is implemented, will allow them to manage the process effectively and without problems.
+The experts at Brighton Science helped them establish surface quality measurements using the Surface Analyst, which, when the new wash system is implemented, will allow them to manage the process effectively and without problems.

 Optimize the power of next-gen connectivity with data & surface intelligence.